 If your computer displays a message asking if you want to allow all content, indicate that you want all content displayed.

 Take notes; it helps you to remember the content.

-The modules take between 40 and 60 minutes to complete, so allow enough time to complete the module.
-Training certificates will be issued only if the minimum 40 minute time criteria is met.
+The modules take between 30 and 60 minutes to complete, so allow enough time to complete the module.

 Hand Washing in Child Care: 1 training hour credit

 The purpose of this course is to provide information on the importance of hand washing and its role in preventing the spread of disease in the child care setting.

 Sanitation Practices in Child Care: 1 training hour credit

 The purpose of this course is to provide information on the importance of best-practice sanitation procedures that should be used in child care centers.